 “And red is a warning color.
 And a color of passion, emotion, carnality…”

 “Red is the color of sin.
 That’s why Little Red dies in some of the stories: She’s sinful.
 A scarlet woman.”

-Nicolas fumbled in his briefcase and brought up a dog-eared paperback book, handing it to her.
+Nicolas fumbled in his briefcase and brought up a dog-eared paperback book.
 She skimmed the back.
-“You carry around books of fairy tales in your briefcase?” she said.
+“You carry around books of fairy tales in your briefcase?”

 “What do you think the class I teach is about?”

 Meanwhile, the wolf arrived at Grandmother’s, killed her, put some of her flesh into the pantry and some of her blood into a bottle, then put on her clothes and climbed into bed.
 When Little Red Riding Hood arrived the wolf bid her eat and drink some of whatever she found in the pantry.
 When the little cat who lived in the cottage saw the girl eating the flesh of her own grandmother it screamed and ran away.

 Angela made a face.
 “Charming.”

 “If you think that’s bad, you won’t like the ending.”